The latest Intelligent Routing Platform v4.2.7 has just been released. This update...

 - TE Mark represents the Traffic Engineering community used within a particular rule

-- AS Path Match / BGP Community offers details on the selection criteria of the prefixes that are due to be improved as per the rule
+- AS Path Match, BGP Community or Prefix List offers details on the matching criteria of the prefixes that are due to be improved as per the rule

 - Confirmation shows the time until the next improvement actuality verification